 I completed my bachelor's degree at Ball State University and worked for both Dr. Melody Bernot and Dr. Mark Pyron.
 I began working on my PhD at Kansas State University immediately following my undergraduate.

 I completed my PhD at Kansas State University, under the advisement of Dr. Keith Gido, in 2014.
-In addition to researching prairie stream fishes on Konza Prairie, I teach introductory and upper level biology and ecology courses at KSU.
+In addition to researching prairie stream fishes on Konza Prairie, I enjoy teaching introductory and upper level biology and ecology courses.
 I was awarded the EIDRoP GK-12 fellowship for the 2012-2013 year and was a resident scientist for Junction City High School in Kansas, with the goal of igniting an interest in science for young people and teach them proper methods of scientific inquiry.

 North American prairie is one of the most endangered ecosystems in the United States, with tallgrass prairie losses estimated around 95%!
 Prairie streams are endangered because of fragmentation, channelization and alterations on channel morphology, and agricultural runoff.
 Further, numerous Great Plains fishes have been declining for decades because of changing landuse and stream flow patterns.
 My hope is to provide information that can be used for the successful conservation and preservation of these systems through a descriptive and technical understanding of their functions and processes.